CESSProject/doc-v2/consensus-miner/running.md

 - **Stash Account**: Requires at least staking 300,000 TCESS, either from the node owner or delegated by other users, to run a consensus validator.
 - **Controller Account**: Requires at least 100 TCESS for paying gas fee.

-Please refer to the [CESS Account](../community/cess-account.md) for creating a CESS account, goto [CESS faucet](https://cess.cloud/faucet.html) to get TCESS, or [contact us](../introduction/contact.md) to receive TCESS tokens for staking.
+Please refer to the artcle [Creating CESS Accounts](../community/cess-account.md) for creating a CESS account, goto [CESS testnet faucet](https://cess.cloud/faucet.html) to get TCESS, or [contact us](../introduction/contact.md) to receive TCESS tokens for staking.

 After the wallet account is created, navigate to [CESS Explorer](https://testnet.cess.cloud/).